kubevirt-ui/kubevirt-plugin/.github/pull_request_template.md

 Please read the following before submitting:
 - PRs that adds new external dependencies might take a while to review.
 - Keep your PR as small as possible.
-- Limit your PR to one type (feature, refactoring, ci, or bugfix) -->
+- Limit your PR to one type (feature, refactoring, ci, and bugfix) -->

 ### 📝 Description